 Ms. Uvalić-Trumbić studied at the Universities of Belgrade and the Sorbonne.

-Dr. Joseph Press is the Global Innovator & Strategic Advisor to the President of Switzerland.
-He is CEO of Center for Creative Leadership, Massachusetts Institute of Technology (MIT), division Switzerland.
+Dr. Joseph Press is Global Innovator and Strategic Advisor to the CEO at the Center for Creative Leadership, Zürich, Switzerland.
 Collaborating with leadership across CCL globally, he champions innovation, digital transformation and creative leadership with our clients, in support of delivering engaging and innovative experiences that accelerate personal and organizational impact.
 As an experienced business consultant and passionate digital innovator, he is deeply committed to co-creating meaningful experiences that transform people, organizations and society.
 His creative mindset helps unleash client creativity to co-design innovative business models, products, and services in design thinking-inspired workshops.
 With over five years of online teaching experience, He also design and deliver high-impact developmental experiences in synchronous and asynchronous virtual environments.

 He was previously the Director of Deloitte Digital Switzerland, capping a 16 year career as a digital transformation consultant.
 Working with global clients, he was responsible for consulting companies on digital transformation and innovation initiatives to achieve business results and accelerate organizational evolution.
 He was also responsible for designing the Deloitte Switzerland Greenhouse, an innovation space for exploring business challenges with clients.
 This work leveraged his prior career as an architectural designer.
 For 10 years, he designed workplaces in France, Germany, Israel and the U.S.